foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

         $ xsct load_boot_bin.tcl

-Te xsct script would look like follows:
+The xsct script would look like follows:

 .. code-block:: none